-Fall migration surveys in 2013 documented the use of water bodies by waterbirds in the study area from mid-August to mid-October.
+Fall migration surveys documented the use of water bodies by waterbirds in the study area from mid-August to mid-October 2013-2014.
+Unlike spring, patterns in fall were similar between the two years.
 Waterbirds were distributed throughout the study area during most of the fall until the freeze-up of water bodies restricted birds to large lakes that still had open water.
-Numbers of waterbirds were highest from mid-August until the third week of September.
-Numbers remained steady from late September until the second week of October when totals dropped to fewer than 600 birds.
-In general, the pattern of fall movement for most waterbirds species in 2013 was similar to the pattern recorded in the 1980s (Kessel et al. 1982), whereby the numbers of most dabbling ducks (except for Mallards) peaked in early fall and the movement of swans through the study area occurred between mid-September and early October.
+Two large lakes with open water late in the fall and partially within the Project footprint were Big and Deadman lakes (Denali East and Denali West Corridors, respectively), but these lakes contained few birds during fall each year.
+Numbers of waterbirds in the study area were highest from mid-August until about the third week of September.
+Numbers plateaued in late September and early October, before declining again to fewer than 600 birds by mid-October.
+In general, the pattern of fall movement for most waterbirds species in 2013-2014 was similar to the pattern recorded in the 1980s (Kessel et al. 1982), wherein the numbers of most dabbling ducks (except for Mallards) peaked in early fall and the movement of swans through the study area occurred between mid-September and early October.

-Some large lakes in the study area were surveyed during spring and fall in the 1980s and in 2013.
-A relative importance value was determined for these lakes based on calculations that were developed for the APA project (Kessel et al. 1982).
-Four of the top five lakes of relative importance in the 1980s also ranked in the top five lakes of relative importance during spring and fall 2013:Murder, Stephan, and Clarence lakes, and a lake in the Fog Lakes group.
-Counts of waterbirds on those four lakes in 2013 during peak periods ranged from 100-200 during spring and 100-400 during fall.
-The highest species diversity recorded on a single survey in 2013 was at Stephan Lake where 17 species were found in late May and 12 species in mid-August.
+Some large lakes in the study area were surveyed during spring and fall in the 1980s and in 2013-2014.
+A relative importance value was determined for these lakes based on calculations that were developed for the APA Project (Kessel et al. 1982).
+Five lakes that ranked among the top 4 in importance during at least one season in the 1980s also ranked in the top 4 during one or more seasons during spring and fall 2013-2014: Murder, Stephan, Clarence, Pistol, and WB 059 (in the Fog Lakes group).
+None of these lakes fall within the Project footprint.
+Counts of waterbirds on those five lakes in 2013-2014 during peak periods ranged from about 60-200 during spring and 150-450 during fall (excluding Pistol Lake, which had relatively low fall numbers in both years of the Waterbird Study and in the 1980s).